 - Notify the leader or another walker if not feeling well or finding the walk hard-going.

 - Notify someone if you are taking a comfort break.

-- If any member brings a dog, they are solely responsible for the conduct and well-being of the dog during the walk.
+- If any member brings a dog, it must be kept on a short lead and they are solely responsible for the conduct and well-being of the dog during the walk.
 They understand that should the dog run off, the walk will not be interrupted.
-If necessary, especially whenever requested by the walk leader, the dog should be put on a lead.
+Please see here Ramblers GB Dog Walking Code: https://cdn.ramblers.org.uk/media/files/radogwalkingcode.pdf